MiniSoda17/PatternAnalysis-2025/recognition/RadiologyGPT_Isaac/README.md

 | per device evaluation batch | Number of samples | 32 |
 | weight decay | Regularisation to reduce large weights | 0.01 |

 The above parameters were chosen to have a balance of training stability, computational efficiency, and model performance during the fine-tuning of the FLAN-T5 model.
-The model converged well and showed significant improvements with number of epochs at 3 as 1 epoch showed little improvement and 5 epochs did not have much of a significant improvement.
+The model converged well and showed significant improvements with number of epochs at 3 as 1 epoch is not enough to improve the model and 5 epochs did not have much of a significant improvement after 3.
 The learning rate of of 3e-4 was a good balance between stability and speed.
 Learning rates lower resulted in slower learning and higher occasionally led to unstable pattern rates.
 Batch size of 32 was chosen as the resources were able to handle larger batches instead of just 8 and 16.

 ## Training environment
 | Setting | Description | Value|